JNDalpha/ali/README.md

 ## To JUMPSTARTER ZPIRE Team
 Dear JUMPSTARTER ZPIRE Team:
 The chat.md file is in the code page of this repository, and the front-end landing page can be visit here: https://jndalpha.github.io/ali/
-The our landing page is mobile-friendly too, you can visit it by mobile phone.
+Our landing page is mobile-friendly too, you can visit it by mobile phone.
 We are looking forward to your comments!
 Your Sincerely,
 Group SyncU.